Posted By Eugene Bruno & Associates Posted in: Personal Injury.

 We also know that discarded scooters become tripping hazards for people walking down the sidewalk.
 Who is going to be responsible for damages and injury compensation?

 In the aftermath of an accident that causes you or loved one harm, you are going to have plenty of questions, especially if someone else is to blame for the crash.
-When you need a San Diego personal injury attorney, the Law Offices of Eugene G. Bruno is ready to step in to secure the following:
+When you need a San Diego personal injury attorney, the Eugene Bruno & Associates is ready to step in to secure the following: